-Unit 2 - Developing skills and techniques for live performance
+Unit 2: Developing skills and techniques for live performance

 You will explore technical performance skills with a focus on developing skills and techniques in at least two performance styles.
-You will participate in regular workshops, classes and exercises where you will acquire, practise and develop the necessary technical, practical and interpretative performance skills to help you succeed when performing live to an audience.
+You will participate in regular workshops, classes and exercises where you will acquire, practice and develop the necessary technical, practical and interpretative performance skills to help you succeed when performing live to an audience.
+This unit culminates with a performance of a monologue in one style and a group performance from a play in a contrasting style.

-Unit 3 - Group performance workshop
+Unit 3: Group performance workshop

 You will explore and integrate creative, physical and vocal skills and techniques, working collaboratively to create a performance in response to a given stimulus.
 Many professional practitioners work as devising companies to develop new, and often innovative, performance material.
 This may be in response to a specific commission, to meet the needs of a target audience, or to explore an artistic theme or idea.
+This Unit culminates with a devised performance to a live audience.

-Flexible Unit - A range to choose from acting styles and interpreting classic texts to improvisation.
+1 Flexible Unit: A range to choose from acting styles and interpreting classic texts to improvisation.